 Second of all, farmed salmon does not contain as many heart-healthy omega-3 essential fatty acids.

-Furthermore, in my opinion, I think wild salmon tastes the best.
+Furthermore, I think wild salmon tastes the best and it's what I use for Instapot salmon.
 For ease of use in this smoked salmon pate with cream cheese recipe, you might just want to buy a few cans of pink salmon.

 Pink salmon is wild.
 But instead of being packaged as fillets, it's canned and sometimes smoked.
 This might make it easier to make this low carb appetizer.